-The Bulgarian's 32 goals in his sole season at Atleti were crucial to that success, while Kiko became a club legend, although he went on to struggle with injury in the latter years of his time at the Calderon.
+The Bulgarian's 32 goals in his sole season at Atleti were crucial to that success, while Kiko became a club legend, although he went on to struggle with injury in the latter years of his time at the Vicente Calderon.

-The Spain star was later joined by Christian Vieri and then Jimmy-Floyd Hasselbaink, each of whom only spent one year at the club.
+The Spain striker was later joined by Christian Vieri and then Jimmy-Floyd Hasselbaink, each of whom only spent one year at the club.
 The Italian arrived off the back of one strong season at Juventus but cemented his reputation at Atletico as he netted an incredibly impressive 29 goals in just 32 games.
 The Dutchman, meanwhile, managed 35 in 47 - although that was not enough to save his side from relegation to Segunda for the first time in their history, in 2000.

 By that time, though, Atleti had a young striker of their own who was beginning to make waves: Fernando Torres.
 Between 2000 and 2007, El Nino hit 91 goals for the capital club as they returned to the top flight and regained their place among the elite in Spain.
 Torres was then joined in his final season in Madrid by the precocious Sergio Aguero, a young Argentine tipped for big things in his early days at Independiente.
 As with Sanchez, Atleti stole a march on their rivals to snap up El Kun as an 18-year-old - and they were vindicated as he went on to score over 100 goals for the club in five full campaigns in Spain.